-2024 presented a unique opportunity for us, through the 2024 saw us once again collaborate with local charity Ocean medium of public art, to creatively raise awareness about the Culture Life; this time not just for World Oceans Day but World challenges the Island faces to ensure we have enough water in Oceans Week from 3-9 June.
-Taking part in a programme the future.
-Partnering with local arts charity ArtHouse Jersey, of activities, alongside an American astronaut and other we embarked on an innovative project - Art in the Arches ocean campaigners, we hosted water workshops for more where five artists created triptych murals at Elizabeth Marina. than 180 children down in St Ouen's Bay.
-Employees from With a central theme of 'Water, water everywhere', this project all departments got involved to educate the primary school complements the concurrent work we have been undertaking pupils about the water cycle and water conservation.
-We also to plan for the future so that we can meet the Island's supplyheld public workshops on World Oceans Day itself, attracting demand needs for the next 25 years and beyond.
-The murals members of the public of all ages to have a go at making their will be in situ for the foreseeable, inspiring people to think own water filters and testing the quality of their filtered water. about their water use today and what action we need to take to have water for tomorrow.
-As well as these workshops, we went into primary and
+2024 presented a unique opportunity for us, through the medium of public art, to creatively raise awareness about the challenges the Island faces to ensure we have enough water in the future.
+Partnering with local arts charity ArtHouse Jersey, we embarked on an innovative project - Art in the Arches - where five artists created triptych murals at Elizabeth Marina.
+With a central theme of 'Water, water everywhere', this project complements the concurrent work we have been undertaking to plan for the future so that we can meet the Island's supplydemand needs for the next 25 years and beyond.
+The murals will be in situ for the foreseeable, inspiring people to think about their water use today and what action we need to take to have water for tomorrow.